1.1 Who should read this practice note?

 There is no regulatory requirement to set out terms of business.
-However, the Law Society believes that it is good business practice to do so.
+However, it is good business practice to do so.

 Terms of business will normally set out details of:

-Under the EU Service Directive, you must provide clients with the contact details of your PII provider and the territorial coverage of that insurance.
-This information can be provided in the client care letter, via the firm's website or made easily accessible at the firm's place of business.
+Under the EU Provision of Services Directive, you must provide clients with the contact details of your PII provider and the territorial coverage of that insurance.
+This information can be provided in the client care letter, via the firm's website, or made easily accessible at the firm's place of business.
 For more information see our practice note on the directive.

 4.2.2 Data protection issues

-You must comply with the Data Protection Act 1998 with respect to information held on your client.
-You should include reference to how you comply with the Data Protection Act in your terms of business.
+You should include in your terms of business reference to how you comply with the Data Protection Act 1998 with respect to information held on your client.

 We use the information you provide primarily for the provision of legal services to you and for related purposes including: